undyneun/undyneun/README.md

 ## Hi there 👋

-I'm Huangie, an undergraduate student at National Yunlin University of Science and Technology (NYUST) from Taiwan.
+I'm Huangie, an Information Management major at NYUST from Taiwan.

 Now dedicating to research Language learning through music.